bsmth/content/files/en-us/web/svg/reference/attribute/y2/index.md

 sidebar: svgref
 ---

-The **`y2`** attribute is used to specify the second y-coordinate for drawing an SVG element that requires more than one coordinate.
+The SVG **`y2`** attribute is used to specify the second y-coordinate for drawing an SVG element that requires more than one coordinate.
 Elements that only need one coordinate use the {{SVGAttr("y")}} attribute instead.

 ## Elements